IgorChavesMoura/cuda-basic/readme.md

     3. Transfer data from the host to the device.
     4. Execute one or more kernels.
     5. Transfer results from the device to the host.

+## Some programming details

+* __device__ functions can be called only from the device, and it is executed only in the device.
+* __global__ functions can be called from the host, and it is executed in the device.